 Dusty has been a birdwatcher all his life and has broad interest in nature whether it be wild bees, butterflies or wildflowers.
 Birds led to his career in green infrastructure.
 Currently the President of the European Federation of Green Roof Associations (EFB) and founder of Livingroofs.org, Dusty Gedge is a recognised authority, designer and consultant on green roofs and green infrastructure.

 Iain has been working with the Wildlife Trust in South Cambridgeshire, as both volunteer and employee, for over 25 years.
-He enjoys nothing more than sharing his love of local wildlife, and how to nurture it, with others.
-Iain’s talk will highlight how incredibly important gardens of any size are for local wildlife.
-He will also offer guidance on what steps can be taken to enhance the value of gardens even further.
+He enjoys nothing more than sharing his love of local wildlife.

 CBC 2025 Summer Field Trips